 At last summer’s Annual General Meeting, a motion passed for the association to provide information to all of our members regarding safe proactive measures that can and should be taken.

 Health Canada has approved an organic pesticide, which is naturally occurring in soil bacteria, called Bacillus thuringiensis kurstaki (“Btk”).
 It has been used by many communities including the Grand River Conservation Authority.
 According to the Grand River Conservation Authority website, it has been used for over 30 years and has very little impact on other insects, birds or mammals.

 Zimmer Air has set up numerous spraying programs of Btk for municipalities, private landowners, and associations.
-We encourage everyone to review the available information and sign-up in an effort to save our trees from this invasive species.
 If last summer is any guide to us, the risks of doing nothing are too great.

 Special thanks to Barb Reidl and to the team at FOTTSA for their ongoing work and assistance on this important issue.

 *This message originally appeared in the Winter 2021 Newsletter.
 We will continue to post any pertinent updates on this page.